Stability of the Greedy Algorithm on the Circle: Introduction

 Continuous-space models provide natural approximations for systems with a large number of service stations embedded in a spacial structure, and their description is usually more transparent than the discrete-space formulation, mostly because the latter often is obscured by combinatorial aspects.
 However, systems with greedy routing strategies in the continuum are extremely sensitive to microscopic perturbations, and their rigorous study represents a mathematical challenge.

-It was conjectured in~\cite{coffman-gilbert-87} that the greedy server on the circle should be a stable system when $\lambda<\mu$, for any $v>0$.
-Since then, a number of related models have been proposed and studied -- see~\cite{rojasnandayapa-foss-kroese-11} and references therein.
+It was conjectured in~\cite{coffman-gilbert-87} that the greedy server on the circle should be a stable system when $\lambda<\mu$ for any $v>0$.
+Since then, a number of related models have been proposed and studied.
+Stability was verified under light-traffic assumptions, i.e., for $\lambda$ and $\mu$ fixed and $v$ large enough, and for the greedy server on a discrete ring $\ZZ/n\ZZ$.
+However, these approximations were unable to identify and tackle the main difficulty of this system, which is is due to the interplay between the server's motion and the environment of waiting customers that surround it.
+This interplay is given by the interaction resulting from the choice of the next customer and the removal of those who have been served.
 In this paper we prove stability for the greedy server.

 \begin{definition*} We say that $t$ is a \emph{regeneration time} if the system becomes empty at time $t$, i.e., if there is one customer at time $t-$ and no customers at time $t+$.
 Let $\tau_\clock:=\inf\{t>0:t\mbox{ is a regeneration time}\}$.
 We say that the system is \emph{recurrent} if, starting from the empty state $\clock$, there will be a.s.\ a regeneration time, i.e., $\PP^\clock[\tau_\clock<\infty]=1$.
 We say that the system is \emph{stable}, or \emph{positively recurrent}, if $\EE^{\clock}[\tau_\clock]<\infty$. \end{definition*}